zebrunner/carina/docs/advanced/localization.md

 ## L10N

 Carina framework supports multi-localized testing.
-To use this feature we need to:
+To use this feature you need to:

 1) Set properties in _config.properties.
 ```